ikokkari/PythonProblems/bounty.md

   </tr>
 </table>

 Starting March 2023, the author started creating another set of Python problems, separate from the main corpus of the *109 Python Problems*.
 (One can only quit for so long without the inevitable relapse.)
+Here are the students who first sent me the working solution for each particular problem.

 <table>
   <tr>
    <td><b>Problem</b>